 Say you have a window trim repaired or installed by a handyman in your home.
-There’s no need to call up a painter for a small job like trim-painting afterward.
+There’s no need to call up a painter for a small job like trim painting afterwards.
 Your handyman can do this small job for you as well.

 Putting together furniture is an extremely common role for a handyman.
 These workers can be of massive help when you’re moving house or having new furniture delivered.
 The best part is if any furniture ever gets damaged in a move, they can often repair it too.
-Handymen are excellent at the small tasks like mirror or painting hanging as well.
+Handymen are excellent at small tasks like hanging mirrors or paintings as well.

 Some handymen will also take care of general maintenance like garden maintenance.
 After you have your leaky tap and your squeaky door fixed, you can have your lawn mowed and garden maintained by the same professional.